| |

 Instructions

-• In a Dutch oven, combine the olive oil, onion, carrot, celery, apple, ginger, garlic, and serrano pepper, and saute over medium-high heat for about 10 minutes.
+• While the squash roasts, combine the olive oil, onion, carrot, celery, apple, ginger, garlic, and serrano pepper in a Dutch oven or soup pot, and saute over medium-high heat for about 10 minutes or until golden.

 • Add the allspice, cumin, and cloves.
 Stir for about 30 seconds.